ghoomfrog/kid/README.md

 ## Integers

-Integers in Kid are signed and dynamically sized (with an 8-bit minimum).
+Integers in Kid are unsigned and dynamically sized (with an 8-bit minimum).

 ```kid
 -123